How to Tell the Difference Between Poisonous and Edible Mushrooms29th April 2014

 There are many different members of this family, some poisonous some delicious and some that just don’t taste very nice.

 It is difficult to identify individual Russulas without studying them in depth.
 A good test for edibility however is the taste test, if a tiny amount is placed on the tongue and chewed a burn like chilli means the mushroom is poisonous, a pleasant mushroomy taste means it is edible and an unpleasant taste means you wouldn’t want to eat the mushroom anyway.
 This test should only be attempted when you are certain you have a mushroom from the Russula family.

-The Amanita family all have white gills and spores and most grow from a sack like or bulbous structure called a volva which can be hidden by leaf litter or under the soil surface so it is vital to check the base of any mushroom you are trying to identify.
+The Amanita family all have white gills and spores and more importantly most grow from a sack like or bulbous structure called a volva which can be hidden by leaf litter or under the soil surface so it is vital to check the base of any mushroom you are trying to identify.

 There are a few edible Amanitas but the most poisonous mushrooms in the UK are in this family, the Destroying Angel and the Death Cap, so this family should definitely be avoided by the novice forager.